RevealBi/Documentation/en/teams/creating-joining-workspaces.md

 1. Click/tap the *New Workspace* blue button located in the bottom left of the screen.

-2. The following screen shows up:
+2. The *Join or Create a Workspace* dialog shows up:

     <img src="images/join-or-create.png" alt="join or create a workspace dialog" width="80%"/>